Most dogs have an average lifespan of 11 years, depending on their breed. In dog years, this translates to a long and happy life for most pets.

 It’s important to bring your pet in if they seem unwell.
 Look for signs of lethargy, weight loss, or vomiting.
 Your pet may have a health condition and need antibiotics or other medication.

 Vet visits can also help to prolong your dog’s life.
+Even the healthiest of pets experience an emergency and leave us facing difficult financial situations.
+Reputable pet insurance companies like Bivvy provide you with peace-of-mind, knowing you’re prepared for your pet’s unexpected expenses.
 Cancer and arthritis are common in aging dogs.
 Your vet can recommend certain treatments or medications for this.

 CBD also offers a more holistic approach to enhancing a dog’s life.
 Many pet owners use this product as a natural option for their dogs.
 With a proper dose, CBD can help pets with pain management, anxiety, and epilepsy.